 Publication of Anonymized Raw Data for Empirically Researched Manuscripts: The JPE is committed to the full transparency of any empirical study that it publishes.
 It therefore requires authors to publish their anonymized raw data and relevant research instruments (e.g., surveys and questionnaires) as an appendix to their article.
 We understand that doing so may involve a number of complexities that the JPE wishes to avoid.
 It will therefore only publish empirically researched manuscripts that have been approved by a legitimate Institutional Review Board and that is based on data that can be appropriately anonymized so as to maintain the full anonymity of the subjects involved in the empirical research in question.

-Author Publishing Fees: Staring March 18, 2019, however, the JPE will begin charging authors $35 (USD) in order to defray costs and to become self-sustainable.
+Author Submission Fee: Staring March 18, 2019, the JPE will begin charging authors $35 (USD) in order to defray costs and to become self-sustainable.
 Please see the JPE's publication costs for more information.
 As such, the JPE is a community project that is sustained entirely by the volunteer work and support of the scholarly community.
 It is a journal for the scholarly community, by the scholarly community.
 Therefore, after reinvesting in any necessary or reasonable upgrades, the JPE will distribute any profit (that would amount to more than $20 per person/per issue) that is made at the end of every year to all of those who have contributed to the publishing of its two issues for that year (which would include the journal staff and editorial advisory board members who have persisted to seeing both issues published, and the authors and the referees who have contributed to the publishing of at least one of its issues).
 Please make sure to pay your manuscript submission fee through the Society for Philosophy of Emotion website.
-When doing so, please make sure that at least one of the authors name appears as the payee in order for the JPE to ensure that the submission fee is appropriattely associated with the correct manuscript.
+When doing so, please also make sure that an author's name appears as the payee in order for the JPE to ensure that the submission fee is appropriattely associated with the correct manuscript.

 Copyright Notice: The JPE is a biannual online, open access scholarly journal that publishes full-length articles, book symposiums, book reviews, and special issues under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License, in which authors will retain the copyright to their work (i.e., their initial manuscript and any revisions submitted to the JPE), and manage their own permissions for other uses.
 The rights to any material produced by the JPE, including any pre-publication proofs, are held by the JPE as the licensor under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
 The JPE gives authors the right to use and distribute their published articles in accordance with this license, however, we advise authors and readers to please consult the terms of this license before using any of the material that is published on the JPE site.
 Furthermore, because authors agreed to these copyright conditions when they initialy submitted their manuscript, no subsequent agreement will be obtained from the author unless the conditions of the agreement have been changed by the JPE after the initial manuscript submission.